hoobs-org/HOOBS/docs/SDK.md

 [Top](#home)

 ## <a name="extentions.list"></a>**extentions.list()**
-This will fetch a list of available extentions and if the extention is enabled.
+This will fetch a list of available extentions and if the extension is enabled.

 ```js
 [{